Definex-Java-Spring-Bootcampp/week-4-phantomxe/README.md

 ![Main Diagram](./image-files/maindiagram.svg)

-## Banks
-Each bank has own service, including creating new loan and listing the loans endpoints.
-Also each bank has own application repository.

-## Kredinbizde
-This service can create user, list user and has user repository.
-But when user needs to check their applications or create new application, connects to each bank that registered on service, fetchs applications or creates applications over client.

-## Logs
-We can collect all logs via Kafka then saved to the MongoDB.

-## Notifications
-We have a basic notification service that consumes the queue on the RabbitMQ.

 # Installation

 Firstly, We need to go `cd kafka/mongodb-kafka-base` then open a terminal and run `docker-compose -p mongo-kafka up`.